The Best Fruits to Burn Fat—Fast

 Choosing the right color fruit helps you blast flab.
-And these best fruits for weight loss all happen to share a visual cue: They’re all various shades of red!
-Research suggests that when it comes to fat burning foods, the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special “zero belly” properties, making them one of the few weight loss tricks you’ll be happy to use every single day.
-Here’s six of them to choose from:
+And these best fruits for weight loss all happen to share a visual cue: They're all various shades of red!
+Research suggests that when it comes to fat-burning foods, the fruits richest in flavonoids called anthocyanins—compounds that give fruits their red or purple color—boast special "zero belly" properties, making them one of the few weight loss tricks you'll be happy to use every single day.
+Here's six of them to choose from:

 Ruby Red Grapefruit

-A study printed in the journal Metabolism found the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
+A study printed in the Journal of Medicinal Food found the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
 Participants of the six-week study who ate grapefruit with every meal saw their waists shrink by up to an inch!
 Researchers attribute the effects of fat burning foods to a combination of phytochemicals and vitamin C in the grapefruit.
 Consider having half of a grapefruit before your morning oatmeal, and slicing a few segments to a starter salad.

 Tart cherries have been shown to benefit heart health as well as body weight, in a study on obese rats.
 A 12-week study by the University of Michigan found that rats fed antioxidant-rich tart cherries showed a 9 percent belly fat reduction over rats fed a Western diet.
 Moreover, the researchers noted that cherry consumption had a profound ability to alter the expression of fat genes.